 Countryside award for East Devon company

-Fortis, which manufactures sporting endurance clothing from its premises at Hartgrove Hill Farm, near Axminster, is believed to be the first business unconnected with farming to win the coveted title.
+Competing in the rural enterprise category, Fortis, which manufactures sporting endurance clothing from its premises at Hartgrove Hill Farm, near Axminster, is believed to be the first business unconnected with farming to win the title.

-Owner Oliver Birch and his manager, Annabel Parkhouse, received official recognition of the achievement during a special reception in the House of Lords, having been nominated by a satisfied customer.
+Owner Oliver Birch and manager Annabel Parkhouse received official recognition of the achievement during a special reception in the House of Lords, having been nominated by a customer.

-Fortis employs a full time highly skilled staff of 10 plus a team of outworkers.
-It also offers apprenticeships, trades at shows all over the United Kingdom and is much acclaimed for the quality of its products.
+Fortis employs a team of to full-time staff, as well as a team of outworkers.
+It offers apprenticeships, trades at shows all over the United Kingdom.

 Hartgrove Hill Farm covers 90 acres and includes land over which the former Axminster to Lyme Regis branch railway ran.